-The pro forma financial statements do not purport to represent what CCIC's results of operations or financial condition would actually have been had these transactions in fact occurred on such dates or to project CCIC's results of operations or financial condition for any future date or period.
-The pro forma financial statements should be read in conjunction with the consolidated financial statements and related notes included elsewhere in this prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations".
+The pro forma financial statements do not purport to represent what CCIC's results of operations or financial condition would actually have been had the 1998 Transactions, the Proposed Offerings or the 1999 Transactions in fact occurred on such dates or to project CCIC's results of operations or financial condition for any future date or period.
+The pro forma financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included elsewhere in this document and "Management's Discussion and Analysis of Financial Condition and Results of Operations".

-The roll-up, the Bell Atlantic joint venture and the proposed Powertel acquisition are accounted for under the purchase method of accounting.
-The total purchase price for the roll-up, the Bell Atlantic joint venture and the Powertel acquisition have been allocated to the identifiable tangible and intangible assets and liabilities of the applicable acquired business based upon CCIC's preliminary estimate of their fair values with the remainder allocated to goodwill and other intangible assets.
-The allocations of the purchase prices may be revised when additional information concerning asset and liability valuations is obtained; however, we do not expect that any such revisions will have a material effect on our consolidated financial position or results of operations.
-We have recorded the purchase price for the roll-up based on (1) the number of shares of our common stock and Class A common stock exchanged for shares of CTSH's capital stock and (2) the price per share received by us in our initial public offering.
+The Roll-Up, the Bell Atlantic joint venture and the proposed Powertel acquisition are accounted for under the purchase method of accounting.
+The total purchase price for the Roll-Up, the Bell Atlantic joint venture and the proposed Powertel acquisition have been allocated to the identifiable tangible and intangible assets and liabilities of the applicable acquired business based upon CCIC's preliminary estimate of their fair values with the remainder allocated to goodwill and other intangible assets.
+The allocations of the purchase prices are subject to revision when additional information concerning asset and liability valuations is obtained; however, we do not expect that any such revisions will have a material effect on our consolidated financial position or results of operations.
+We have recorded the purchase price for the Roll-Up based on (1) the number of shares of our common stock and Class A common stock exchanged for shares of CTI's capital stock and (2) the price per share received by us in our IPO.